Knowwvana/easy-bytes-tech-notes/docs/index.md

-# 📘 Easy Bytes – Tech Notes for Atul
+# 📘 Easy Bytes – Tech Notes by Atul

 Welcome to **Easy Bytes**, a curated collection of developer notes, practical guides, and troubleshooting tips by **Atul Gupta**.